SaturnTsen/saturntsen.github.io/docs/UM-CV/UM-CV 2 Image Classification copy.md

 Setting Hyperparameters:

-- Idea 1: Choose hyperparamters that work best on the data.
+- Idea 1: Choose hyperparameters that work best on the data.
   - BAD: This works best on the training data.
 - Idea 2: Split data into train and test and choose hyperparameters that work best on the test data.
   - BAD: The algorithm is polluted by the test data!
 - Idea 3: Split data into train, validation, and test.
 Choose hyperparameters that work best on the validation data.
-  - Better and correst !
+  - Better and correct !
 We only touch once the test data.
-  - Bad perfomance on the test set implies bad performance on the real world.
+  - Bad performance on the test set implies bad performance on the real world.

 <div style="text-align:center;">
 <img src="/images/um-cv/um-cv-2-2.png" width="80%" alt="How to split your data"  /><br>